QiQiHappyDog/LM317_power_supply_to_STM32/README.md

 2. **Noise & Ripple Filtering Network:** - $C1 = 1\mu F$: Placed at the ADJ pin to reduce high-frequency input to ground and prevent amplification by the LM317.
    - $C2 = 47\mu F$: Placed at the input to filter source noise and transient spikes traveling back to the input side.
    - $C3 = 1\mu F$: Placed at the output to stabilize the voltage against the active load switching of the MCU.
-3. **Overvoltage Protection (OVP):** A 3.6V Zener Diode (`C3V6`) is placed in parallel at the output to clamp voltage spikes below the STM32's absolute maximum rating of 4.0V. *(See limitations below).*
-4. **Reverse Polarity Protection:** A `1N4007` power diode is placed at the input rail, completely blocking current and preventing thermal failure if the power supply is connected backwards.
+3. **Reverse Polarity Protection:** A `1N4007` power diode is placed at the input rail, completely blocking current and preventing thermal failure if the power supply is connected backwards.

 ## Known Limitations & Engineering Disclaimers
 * **OVP (Overvoltage Protection) Flaw:** The 3.6V Zener diode is placed directly in parallel with the load without a series current-limiting resistor.
 While this clamps voltage successfully in ideal LTspice simulations, in a real-world catastrophic LM317 failure (e.g., input shorted to output), the Zener would draw excessive current, exceed its power rating, and burn out almost instantly.
 Implementing a true hardware protection scheme would require a Crowbar circuit (Zener + Fuse), as adding a simple series resistor would ruin the voltage regulation under variable loads.